Capt. John Tarpley I Family

 1714 - Anne Glasscock makes her will and leaves several items for her grandchildren and her daughter Anne Tarpley, 2nd or 3rd wife of Capt.
 John Tarpley.

-1721- The following suit is involved with Mary Carpenter estate, the apparent former Mary Glasscock.
+1721- The following suit is involved with Mary Carpenter estate, the apparent former Mary Glasscock who married Thomas Carpenteer(b.1673) 13 Jan 1717.
 I'm not certain what this will means except that it links several families together - Glasscock, Tarpley, Barber, Griffin, Hipkins and Woodbridge.
 Mary (Glasscock) Carpenter apparently had a brother, Thomas, and two sisters, Anne Tarpley and Alice Griffin.
-Others mentioned here are apparently neices, nephews, and brothers and sisters-in-law.
+Others mentioned here are apparently nieces, nephews, and brothers and sisters-in-law.

 sources: